renatomaia/coutil/doc/manual.md

 [Await function](#await-function) that awaits an event on every one of values `e1, ...`.
 Any `nil` in `e1, ...` is ignored.
 Any repeated values in `e1, ...` are treated as a single one.
-If `e1, ...` are not provided or are all `nil`, this function has no effect.
+If `e1, ...` are not provided or are all `nil`, this function returns immediately.

 Returns `true` after events are emitted on all values `e1, ...`, or if `e1, ...` are not provided or are all `nil`.